-Read on to check out some common endo/excision Q&As below:
+Read on to check out some common endometriosis/excision Q&As below:

 Can’t Endometriosis be Diagnosed without Surgery?

-In a word, no. It is simply not possible to definitively diagnose pelvic pain effectively based on history alone, as endometriosis presents with a unique constellation of symptoms and may be accompanied by other pelvic pain generators in many patients, nor should non-classic signs be undervalued i.e. soft tissue, lung or diaphragmatic disease; bowel or bladder-only symptoms.
+In a word, no. Despite the recent “call to action” by a number of pharma-sponsored researchers who support “medical diagnosis”, it is simply not possible to obtain a definitive diagnosis based on history alone.
+Pelvic pain has many generators, and endometriosis often presents with a unique constellation of symptoms and may be accompanied by other conditions; nor should non-classic signs be undervalued i.e. soft tissue, lung or diaphragmatic disease; bowel or bladder-only symptoms.
 Dismissing these indications and hindering access to timely surgical diagnosis and treatment only confound the patient’s scenario further.
+In addition, this ‘non-biopsy approach’ to diagnosis dilutes the research effort; conducting studies on uncertain “endometriosis” leads to uncertain results and hinders progress.
 It is of course prudent to rule out differential diagnoses, but physical examination, imaging and lab studies related to an endometriosis diagnosis have extremely poor sensitivity, specificity and predictive values.
 Hence, they cannot be used to diagnose or rule out the disease.
-The same holds true for ‘medical diagnosis' - a popular yet flawed trend using a trial course of GnRH agonist or antagonist to ‘see if symptoms are stemmed’ by medical suppression; assuming they are, this is considered by some to be a “diagnosis” and treatment.
-It is neither.
-At best, such a course of therapy provides only a temporary means of symptom improvement, not definitive diagnosis or treatment - and often, side effects are significantly negative and intolerable, and may last far beyond the cessation of therapy.
 Absence of evidence is not evidence of absence.

 Similarly, although research has reviewed more than 50 biomarkers related to endometriosis to date, none have been identified as wholly clinically useful [Nisenblat et al.].
 A recent evaluation to estimate the diagnostic accuracy of “any combination of non-invasive tests for diagnosis” as replacement tests for surgery and triage tests found that in eleven eligible studies, which included 1,339 participants, ALL were of “poor methodological quality” and “none of the biomarkers evaluated could be evaluated in a meaningful way and there was insufficient or poor-quality evidence.
 Laparoscopy remains the gold standard for the diagnosis of endometriosis and using any non-invasive tests should only be undertaken in a research setting.”
 [Nisenblat V, Prentice L, Bossuyt PM, Farquhar C, Hull ML, Johnson N. Combination of the non-invasive tests for the diagnosis of endometriosis.
 Cochrane Database Syst Rev. 2016 Jul 13;7:CD012281]